victordov/telegram-video-downloader/README.md

 # Telegram Video Downloader Bot

-A powerful Telegram bot that automatically detects video links from popular social media platforms (YouTube, Instagram, Facebook, and TikTok) in chat messages, downloads the videos, and shares them back to the chat.
+A powerful Telegram bot that automatically detects video links from popular social media platforms (YouTube, Instagram, Facebook, TikTok, and Twitter/X.com) in chat messages, downloads the videos, and shares them back to the chat.

 ## Features

-- **Multi-Platform Support**: Downloads videos from YouTube, Instagram, Facebook, and TikTok
+- **Multi-Platform Support**: Downloads videos from YouTube, Instagram, Facebook, TikTok, and Twitter/X.com
 - **Automatic Detection**: Automatically detects video URLs in messages
 - **Works Everywhere**: Functions in both private chats and group chats
 - **Smart Processing**: Only processes new messages after the bot is added to prevent spam